EnriqueOrtiz27/find-graduated-students/README.md

 # find-student
-A simple API to develop my golang skills
+A simple API to practice making projects in Go.